tgalarneau/bms/README.md

 ![Screenshot](thornwave.png)

-I'm running this on a RaspberryPi Zero W and used Python 3.9.
-As Debian only has version 3.7, it required building 3.9 from source.
-This was only necessary because (In Python 3.9, new string methods removeprefix() and removesuffix() are introduced) and was too lazy to revert to earlier method.

-I have only tested and used with linux but this should be okay from any python and bluetooth ready computer within bluetooth range.
-I use the RaspberryPi zero W for 24/7 and proximity to device's bluetooth signal and feed its webserver to give access to any device on my lan.

-Influx also offers a free cloud version of their database which would give the ability to access the bms from anywhere via the internet.
-Haven't tried this yet.

 **SETUP**

 It's very simple, first install *bms.py* or *meters-socket.py* or both, test data output, and then install *Telegraph, InfluxDB, and Grafana*.
 The default configurations are okay for both InfluxDB and Grafana.
 Remember to change print outputs to socket outputs by uncommenting.